 When you are obligated to pay alimony to your former spouse, it is common to become frustrated or overwhelmed with the obligation, causing many seek methods for the termination of these awards.
 However, Florida law has specifically noted the methods or termination and modification of alimony awards.
-Therefore, if you are seeking to terminate an alimony obligation, speak to a Pensacola Alimony Attorney today, they will be able to determine if your case falls within a specific method allowing for termination of this support.
+Therefore, if you are seeking to terminate an alimony obligation, speak to an attorney today, they will be able to determine if your case falls within a specific method allowing for termination of this support.

 Death of either party.
 According to Florida statute, an alimony obligation will automatically terminate upon the death of either party.
 Therefore, if your former spouse passes away your alimony obligation will automatically terminate and no further claims, such as from their estate, may be made for future payments.